 Elizabeth W. Brush

 Elizabeth Brush has over 15 years of experience managing, planning and administering housing and community development programs and activities funded with CDBG, HOME, ESG, HOPWA, and CoC funds.
 She is an expert in the environmental review process and has been responsible for the successful completion of the Consolidated Plan, Annual Action Plan and the Comprehensive Annual Performance and Evaluation Report (CAPER).
 Ms. Brush has complete understanding and practical experience with IDIS, the e-Con Planning system, and e-snaps.
 She also successfully developed a strategic plan for addressing the needs of the homeless, and preparation of the consolidated application for funding under the HEARTH Act ensuring that the funds received by the County increase annually through this nationally competitive program.

-Faith Hill has over 30 years of experience working in the grant management and financial reporting area.
-She is responsible for coordinating the day to day operations of the Corporation’s financial management system to ensure compliance with all applicable federal, state, and local regulations and grant agreements in accordance with generally accepted accounting principles (GAAP), including accounts payables, accounts receivables, general ledger posting and payroll posting.
-Ms. Hill provides the primary accounting functions for meeting compliance with financial reporting requirement for all federal, state and local grants and contracts.
+Carrina has over 10 years of experience working in the grant management and financial reporting area.
+She is responsible for coordinating the day to day operations of the Corporation’s financial management system to ensure compliance with all applicable federal, state, and local regulations and grant agreements in accordance with generally accepted accounting principles (GAAP), including accounts payable, accounts receivable, general ledger posting and payroll posting.
+She provides the primary accounting functions for meeting compliance with financial reporting requirement for all federal, state and local grants and contracts.
 She also manages the processing of all invoices in accordance with the grantor and contractor requirements.